port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/run-on-events.md

         # highlight-end
 ```

-Here, the `InputTemplate` takes the information extracted in the `InputPathsMap`, and constructs a message that will be sent to the SQS queue and consumed by the Exporter’s Lambda.
+Here, the `InputTemplate` takes the information extracted in the `InputPathsMap`, and constructs a message that will be sent to the SQS queue and consumed by the exporter’s lambda.
+The message includes:

-The message includes the hardcoded resource type (`AWS::Lambda::Function`); the `awsRegion` from the event;
+- The hardcoded resource type (`AWS::Lambda::Function`);
+- The `awsRegion` from the event;
-a JQ query to figure out the action (`upsert` or `delete` the Port entity), based on the `eventName`; and a JQ query to calculate the identifier, based on the function name from the API response or request.
+- A JQ query to figure out the action (`upsert` or `delete` the Port entity), based on the `eventName`;
+- A JQ query to calculate the identifier, based on the function name from the API response or request.

 :::info
 To read more about input transformer in EventBridge, click [here](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-transform-target-input.html).